Hamish Duncan

 RVN

 Paige has been a Registered Veterinary Nurse since 2017 and joined us at 387 Vets in October 2022.
 Paige previously worked in another local first opinion practice for 10 years and latterly undertook various managerial responsibilities in addition to her daily nursing duties.
 These included collating evidence for the Royal College of Veterinary Surgeon’s practice standards accreditation scheme, ensuring agreed clinical standards were maintained across-practice, acting as clinical coach to student nurses and organising nursing rotas and diary management.
 Paige particularly loves consulting and, given a special interest in post-orthopaedic rehabilitation and pet osteoarthritis and pain management, was responsible for setting up mobility and laser clinics in her previous post.
-We look forward to employing Paige’s skills to help further support post-op and arthritic pets at 387 Vets.
+In 2024, Paige completed a Certificate in Canine Mobility Nursing and, using her new learning, launched canine mobility clinics at 387 Vets in January 2025.
+She is also a member of the Veterinary Osteoarthritis Alliance (VOA) and in 2025 became one of only 49 vet nurses to achieve their Blue Paw Award.
+This officially recognises holders as having sufficient knowledge to improve osteoarthritis care in veterinary practice.
+We look forward to employing Paige’s skills to further help post-op and arthritic pets to improved lease of life.

 Nicola Busby